quantitativesqueezing/Filing_Fetcher/README.md

 - Set the `SEC_USER_AGENT` environment variable once and both scripts will pick it up automatically.
 You can still override it per run via `--user-agent`.
 - Ticker symbols are sourced from the SEC's official `company_tickers.json` dataset and attached to every emission; if a filing is for an entity without a listed ticker the JSON will include `"ticker": null` explicitly.
 - When multiple Atom entries exist for the same accession (e.g., "Filed by" and "Subject" pairs for Schedule 13D/G forms), the watcher now prioritises the "Subject" record so the `ticker` always reflects the company the filing is catalogued under rather than the filer.
+- The optional `--discord` workflow now accepts `--discord-log` (default `webhook_post_log.json`) and skips any filing whose SEC document URL was already posted to a given webhook/thread, preventing duplicate spam across restarts.
+- When a webhook mapping supplies a channel/thread ID (see `.env`), the dispatcher treats it as a Discord Forum channel: it uses the provided bot token to enumerate threads, finds any `$TICKER` threads that match the filing’s symbol, and posts the embed there too (without duplicating messages that already contain the filing URL).
 - If you are piping the JSON into another service, consider adding your own backoff/retry layer for the downstream webhook call so the poller can stay focused on feeding you fresh SEC data.